Church of South India: Beliefs and practices

 The Church of South India is a Trinitarian Church that draws from the traditions and heritage of its constituent denominations.
 The Church accepts the Chalcedonian Christological Definition, as well as the Apostles' Creed and the Nicene Creed.
 Both creeds are included in the Church liturgy as the profession of faith.
 The Church practices infant baptism for children born in Christian homes and adult or believer's baptism for others.
 Baptized children are members of the church and share in the privileges and obligations of membership so far as they are capable of doing so.

-The Church of South India practices the rite of Confirmation, by which the confirmands (those being confirmed) upon profession of their Christian faith, obtain confirmation of their baptisms and thereafter, gets to partake fully in the privileges and obligations associated with Church membership.
+The Church of South India practices the rite of Confirmation, by which the confirmands (those being confirmed) upon profession of their Christian faith, obtain confirmation of their baptisms and thereafter, get to partake fully in the privileges and obligations associated with Church membership.
 Secondarily, this is also a coming of age ceremony.
 Confirmation is almost always administered by a Bishop with the imposition of hands and occasionally by a Presbyter who is authorized to confirm.

-Social issues
+Capital punishment

-The Church of Social India opposes the death penalty.
+The Church of South India opposes the death penalty.

+Women's ordination

+The CSI recommended the ordination of women to the priesthood in 1972.
+Since 1984, the CSI has ordained women to the priesthood.
 In 2013, the CSI consecrated its first female bishop, Eggoni Pushpalalitha.
 The Church of South India, since 1984, has allowed women's ordination.
 Additionally, "it has taken up issues of gender, dalits and landlessness."

-In 2008, CSI supported the conservative faction of the Anglican Church—Global Fellowship of Confessing Anglicans (GAFCON)—on the battle over allowing gay clergy.
-Indian bishops sided with traditionalists on the issue of homosexuality.
-The church does not ordain clergy in same-sex relationships.
-However, in 2015, St. Mark's Cathedral in Bangalore hosted an event, co-led by the Rev. Vincent Rajkumar, aimed at denouncing homophobia.
-CSI clergy, working with the National Council of Churches in India, also co-led a consultation speaking out against homophobia.
-Currently, the Church of South India is also listed as among the Anglican provinces open to blessing same-sex couples.
-In August 2016, the CSI's publication expressed concern that the "Christian church and Christian mission to a large extent are homophobic.
-It has excluded the gender minorities from the church and its worship".
-In 2016, a seminary affiliated with the CSI offered a seminar on LGBT issues.
-"The Tamil Nadu Theological Seminary in Madurai held a two-hour seminar on gender and sexuality..."
-In 2023, the CSI's publication, CSI Life, reported that the CSI desires to recognize the LGBT community; "To celebrate [LGBT] lives - church (sic) is also witnessing their 'Pride March', and 'Kudhandavar Festival' where they affirm their identies and lifestyles."